bobbingwide/oik-weight-zone-shipping/readme.txt

 1. Set your delivery rates for each Shipping zone in WooCommerce->Settings->Shipping

-= Which version of WooCommerce does this work on? =
+= Which version of WooCommerce does this work on? = Now tested with WooCommerce 4.0.1

-Tested with WooCommerce 2.6, WooCommerce 3.0 and higher.
+Previously tested with WooCommerce 2.6, WooCommerce 3.0 and higher.

 = What is the separator for the shipping rate table? =